galaxyproject/training-material/topics/contributing/tutorials/github-command-line-contribution/tutorial.md

 # Create a new branch

 You have now your repository locally and you want to modify it.
-For example for this tutorial, you want to add yourself as contributor of the project to appear on the [Hall of Fame]({{ site.baseurl }}/hall-of-fame).
+For this example tutorial, you will add yourself as contributor of the project to appear on the [Hall of Fame]({{ site.baseurl }}/hall-of-fame).

-In the GitHub flow, there is a concept: one new feature/change = one branch.
+In GitHub flow, there is a concept: one new feature or change = one branch.

 When you're working on a project, you're going to have a bunch of different features or ideas in progress at any given time – some of which are ready to go, and others which are not.
 Branching exists to help you manage this workflow.
+You should develop different features on different branches to help keep the changes you make simple and easy to review.

 ![Divergence of a branch compared to master](../../images/PR_branches_01.png "When you create a branch in your project, you're creating an environment where you can try out new ideas.
 Changes you make on a branch don't affect the master branch")